Ludovico III Gonzaga, Marquis of Mantua: Biography

-Carlo Gonzaga invaded his brother Ludovico's Mantuan territories on the 9th of March 1453 with 4,000 soldiers, seizing Castelbelforte (then known as Castelbonafisso) and Bigarello.
+Carlo Gonzaga invaded his brother Ludovico's Mantuan territories on 9 March 1453 with 4,000 soldiers, seizing Castelbelforte (then known as Castelbonafisso) and Bigarello.
 Ludovico gathered an army of 3,000 horse and 500 infantry and along with a detachment of Milanese troops led by the condottiere Tiberio Brandolini defeated Carlo at Castellaro Lagusello near Monzambano.
-Ludovico then pursued the retreating Carlo across the river Adige and on the 14th of June 1453 routed the troops of Carlo Gonzaga at Villabona near Goito.
+Ludovico then pursued the retreating Carlo across the river Adige and, on 14 June 1453, routed the troops of Carlo Gonzaga at Villabona near Goito.
 Venetian troops under Niccolò Piccinino however thwarted his attempt to regain Asola.
 The Peace of Lodi (1454) obliged Ludovico to give back all his conquests, and to renounce definitively his claim to the three cities.
 However, he obtained his brother's land after Carlo's childless death in 1456.

 The moment of highest prestige for Mantua was the Council, held in the city from 27 May 1459 to 19 January 1460, summoned by Pope Pius II to launch a crusade against the Ottoman Turks, who had conquered Constantinople some years earlier.
 However, the pope was not satisfied with the host city, writing: "The place was marshy and unhealthy, and the heat burnt up everything; the wine was unpalatable and the food unpleasant."
 However, the council ended on a note of great personal prestige for Ludovico with the elevation of his son Francesco to the purple.

-From 1466 Ludovico was more or less constantly at the service of the Sforza of Milan.
+From 1466, Ludovico was more or less constantly at the service of the Sforza of Milan.
 He died in Goito in 1478, during a plague.
 He was buried in Mantua cathedral.

 Education

 On the orders of his father, Ludovico's education had been entrusted to the humanist Vittorino da Feltre.
 Vittorino undertook "the difficult enterprise in the interests of the commonwealth for... the education of a good prince would benefit the people he ruled."
 The teaching was markedly moral and religious and contained a "vein of laical asceticism almost."
 This, argues the arts scholar Franco Borsi, explains not only Ludovico's religious faith that led him to found churches and host Pius II's Council, but also his concern for a humanistic culture and the growth in public works throughout the city, from the paving of the streets and building of a clock tower to the reorganization of the city centre.
-Among the famous humanists invited to the city was the Florentine Leon Battista Alberti, who designed the San Sebastiano church and the San' Andrea church.
+Among the famous humanists invited to the city was the Genoese scholar Leon Battista Alberti, who designed the San Sebastiano church and the San' Andrea church.
 Also, in 1460, Ludovico appointed Andrea Mantegna as court artist to the Gonzaga family.